MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-console-part-2.md

    ![Screenshot of Class Library project template selection](media/vs-2019/calculator2-add-project-dark.png)

 1. Type the project name **CalculatorLibrary**, and choose **Create**.
+Again, choose .NET 3.1 when asked.
 Visual Studio creates the new project and adds it to the solution.

    ![Screenshot of Solution Explorer with CalculatorLibrary class library project added](media/vs-2019/calculator2-solution-explorer-with-class-library-dark2.png)